murillodigital/murillodigital/content/good_reads/alibabas_world.md

 A good start
 ------------
-I think, in my journey to understand business elsewhere, _Alibaba's world_ is a good start.
+I think, in my journey to understand business elsewhere, [_Alibaba's World_](https://amzn.to/2Zl68J5) is a good start.
 It's a short read, written by somebody that shares some of my cultural background, Porter Erisman is an American man experiencing Alibaba and business in China as a foreigner - this is definitely a good starting point to what is evidently going to be a much larger quest where business is nothing but the result of a rich and complex combination of localized human culture and history.